dmcomm/dmcomm.github.io/pages/pi-pico.md

 ### Setup

-* Download CircuitPython 8 from the [website](https://circuitpython.org/board/raspberry_pi_pico/).
-Tested with `8.0.0-beta.0`.
+* Download CircuitPython 8 from the [website](https://circuitpython.org/downloads) (note that a different image is required for Pico and Pico W).
+Tested with `8.0.2`.
 More recent versions will probably work. `7.3.x` will probably still work, but is not being tested regularly, and note that the iC sensor requires extra components.
 * Connect the Pi Pico to the computer while holding the BOOTSEL button.
 The RPI-RP2 drive should appear.
 * Copy the CircuitPython image to the RPI-RP2 drive.
 The CIRCUITPY drive should appear.
 * Get the [dmcomm-python](https://github.com/dmcomm/dmcomm-python) repo.
 If you don't have Git, you can use the "Download ZIP" option.